amscotti/SonarQubeCompose/README.md

 Using Docker Compose will create a [SonarQube](https://www.sonarqube.org/) server backed by a PostgreSQL database.
 All the data will be saved into Docker volumes, ensuring everything is persisted even after the Docker containers are turned off.
 By using Docker Compose this helps with create a community SonarQube server to let users analyze projects code quality with the minimum numbers of steps needed.

 ## Prerequisites
-Docker and Docker Compose, both of which can be installed with [Docker Desktop](https://www.docker.com/products/docker-desktop) if you are using macOS or Windows 10.
+Docker and Docker Compose, both of which can be installed with [Docker Desktop](https://www.docker.com/products/docker-desktop) if you are using macOS or Windows 11.

+**Alternative: Open Source Option**
+[Podman Desktop](https://podman-desktop.io/) - A free, open-source alternative to Docker Desktop with 100% Docker compatibility.
+No licensing restrictions for commercial use.

 ## Commands
 * `docker-compose up` - Creates everything based on the `docker-compose.yml`